Class of 2022

 Rocky Vista University College of Osteopathic Medicine

-Once settling on family medicine, deciding on St Joseph’s was easy.
-This program offered everything I could ever dream of, including outstanding OB rotations, OMT training and an integrative medicine track all within a wonderful, supporting environment with amazing staff and co-residents.
+Once settling on family medicine, deciding on Saint Joseph’s was easy.
+This program offered everything I could ever dream of, including further OMT training, outstanding OB rotations and an OB track as well as an an integrative medicine track (I am part of both tracks) all within a wonderful, supporting environment with amazing faculty and co-residents.
 Additionally, I was able to stay in beautiful Colorado, where my husband, Kurt, and I grew up.
 On the weekends, you can find us hiking, camping, paddle boarding, trying out a new brewery, spending time with family or enjoying as many Rockies games as we can fit in!
 I couldn’t be happier at such an important time in my career!

 Ryan Dean Peterson, MD